 - 1/2 pound ground pork

-- 1 Tbsp. vegetable oil
+- 1 teaspoon toasted sesame oil

-- Serve warm with honey-soy dipping sauce on the side.
+- Serve warm with dipping sauce.

 Nutrition information is automatically calculated, so should only be used as an approximation.